Nicolas Roche: Personal life

 Roche currently resides in Monaco, having previously lived in Varese, Italy until 2013.
 He married Spaniard Deborah Robles on 23 October 2015, the couple split two years later in September 2017.
 They have one child together.
 Roche co-owns Roca Sports, a bicycle shop in County Cork.

 Media appearances

 Dancing with the Stars

 In 2022, Roche appeared on the fifth series of the Irish version of Dancing With the Stars.
 He was partnered with professional dancer Karen Byrne.
-They were eliminated at the quarter-final stage, finishing in sixth place, after losing the dance-off to Ellen Keane and Ervinas Merfeldas.
+They were eliminated at the quarter-final stage, finishing in 6th place (with an average of 17.4 points), after losing the dance-off to Ellen Keane and Ervinas Merfeldas.